mlaradji/worker/README.md

 ## Build

-To build the gRPC server, run `make build`.
-This should output the binary `bin/worker-server` binary.
+To build the gRPC server and CLI, run `make build`.
+This should output the binaries `bin/worker-server` and `bin/worker-cli`.

+## Worker Client

+The worker client can be started through either `go run cmd/cli/main.go`, or `./bin/worker-cli` if the binary was built.
+See `--help` for usage.

 ## Worker Server